 Lay the car mats outside and put them in a sunny location – ideally before you’ve installed them in the car.
 Look for a spot where your mats will be exposed to direct sunlight for as many hours as possible.
 If possible, move the mats to keep them in the sunniest, hottest locations during the day – this will speed up the process.

-It’s also important to position the mats in a way so that they have air circulation beneath them – propping them up against a fence or a shed, for example.
+It’s also important to position the mats in a way so that they have air circulation beneath them – hanging them on a washing line or similar, or propping them up against a fence or a shed, for example.

 How to get rid of the rubber smell from car mats